-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)

-3. Capital Assets
+- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued) - 3.
+Capital Assets

 Capital assets, which include property, plant, and equipment, are reported in the financial statements.
 Prairie Lakes does not have a formal policy in place to define capital assets.
 Instead, it currently uses the capital asset listing developed by the City of Perham at the time of the sale of the facility from the City of Perham to the Counties.
 Assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value.